Requesting Academic Accommodations

 ODS will request that the student sign an “Acceptance of Services” form to document the accommodations and will thereafter authorize the accommodations to be implemented.

-The undergraduate student is responsible for completing a “Course Roster” form at the beginning of every semester that indicates the courses and instructors that should be notified of approved accommodations.
-The “Course Roster” form should be completed and forwarded to the Office of Disability Services as soon as the student has finalized his/her semester courses or by the end of the drop/add period.
-If an accommodation needs to be implemented in a particular course prior to the submission of the “Course Roster” form, it is the student’s responsibility to contact ODS and request a notification letter for that particular course.
+The undergraduate student is responsible for completing a semester request at the beginning of every semester to notify faculty of approved accommodations.
+The Semester Request is made through ODS's disability management system, ACCOMMODATE, and should be completed as soon as the student has finalized his/her semester courses or by the end of the drop/add period.

-If the “Course Roster” form is not completed, instructors will not be notified of the student’s approved accommodations and may not allow the implementation of the accommodations.
+If the Semester Request is not completed in ACCOMMODATE, instructors will not be notified of the student’s approved accommodations and may not allow the implementation of the accommodations.

 Notification of approved academic accommodations to instructors